101 B2B Sales Acronyms And Abbreviations, Defined

 AIDA — Attention, Interest, Desire, Action

 A method of motivating people to buy by gaining their attention, interest, desire for the product, and then inspiring them to take action.
-AIDA is often used in direct response ads, and can be surprisingly effective in cold emails.
+The AIDA model is often used in direct response ads, and can be surprisingly effective in cold emails.

 AM — Account Manager